srhee3/JP-Morgan-Chase-Perspective/README.md

 # Stock Market Data Visualization
 Analysing stock market data

-This repository contains all the code for analysing stock market data using JPMorgan Chase Perspective Tool.
+This repository contains all the code for analysing stock market data

 1. Interface with a stock price data feed
 Interface with a stock price data feed and set your system for analysis of data